Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Numerical Results

 \subsubsection{Multi-user Case}

-In the following, we evaluate the performance of RIS-aided systems in the general multi-user scenario.
+In Figs. \ref{figure8}-\ref{figure7}, we evaluate the performance of RIS-aided systems in the general multi-user scenario.

 Fig. \ref{figure8} shows the impact of the Rician factors.
 It can be observed that the achievable rate is a decreasing function of $\delta$ but an increasing function of $\varepsilon_{k},\forall k$.
-This is because the rank of the LoS channel $\overline{\bf H}_2$ between the RIS and the BS is $ 1 $, while the rank of the LoS channel $\overline{\mathbf{H}}_1$ between the users and the RIS is not.
+This is because the rank of the LoS component $\overline{\bf H}_2$ between the RIS and the BS is $ 1 $, while the rank of the LoS component $\overline{\mathbf{H}}_1$ between the users and the RIS is not.
 When $\delta\to\infty$, the rank of the RIS-BS channel tends to $1$, which leads to a rank-$1$ cascaded user-RIS-BS channel.
-As a result, the RIS-assisted channel becomes rank-deficient, which cannot effectively sustain the transmission of multiple users simultaneously. { It is known that the RIS should be deployed either near the BS or near the users so that the product pathloss effect is mitigated\cite{wu2020survey}.
-In addition, Fig. \ref{figure8} provides some suggestions with respect to spatial diversity when deploying the RIS.
-To make $\varepsilon_{k}$ larger, it is better to install the RIS with a certain height and increase the strength of the LoS components in RIS-user channels.
-Besides, it is necessary to guarantee the high rank of the RIS-BS channel.
-This condition holds for small $\delta$ under the considered Rician fading model.
-Since small $\delta$ happens when the RIS is deployed far away from the BS, it is still a good choice to place the RIS near the users after taking into consideration the impact of spatial diversity.
+As a result, the RIS-assisted channel becomes rank-deficient, which cannot effectively sustain the transmission of multiple users simultaneously.
+It is known that the RIS should be deployed either near the BS or near the users so that the product pathloss effect is mitigated\cite{wu2020survey}.
+In addition, Fig. \ref{figure8} provides some suggestions with respect to the spatial diversity gain provided by the deployment of an RIS.
+To increase $\varepsilon_{k}$, it is beneficial to install the RIS at a certain height with respect to the ground, which results in increasing the strength of the LoS components of the RIS-user channels.
+Besides, it is necessary to guarantee a high-rank RIS-BS channel.
+This condition holds for small values of $\delta$ under the considered Rician fading model.
+Since small values of $\delta$ are typically obtained when the RIS is deployed far away from the BS, it is still a good choice to place the RIS near the users after taking into consideration the impact of spatial diversity.
 On the contrary, if the RIS is deployed near the BS, $\delta$ could be large and the BS-RIS channel could be rank-deficiency under the considered Rician fading model.
-In this context, some additional operations are required to increase the rank, such as introducing deterministic scatterers between the BS and the RIS or placing the RIS very close to the BS so that the spherical wave model is valid\cite{kammoun2020asymptotic}.}
+In this case, possible options for increasing the rank of the channel may be the deployment of artificial scatterers between the BS and the RIS or placing the RIS very close to the BS so that the spherical wave model is valid\cite{kammoun2020asymptotic}.